ritchie46/ritchievink.com/content/post/nl_water_acc.md

             break
 ```

 If we run this loop, your machine will number crunch a few minutes.
-Which I think isn't that bad as the same model scripted in DIANA FEA (a finite element analyser like Abaqua and Ansys) took almost a day!
+Which I think isn't that bad as the same model scripted in DIANA FEA (a finite element analyser like Abaqus and Ansys) took almost a day!
 Of course this is comparing apples to peaches, but the sheer magnitude of speed difference does make me very happy!

 {{< figure src="/img/post-10-water/volume_height_diagram.png" title="Result of the ponding analysis." >}}